ConvLab/ConvLab-2/README.md

 ## Evaluation
 ### Multi-domain End-to-end Dialog Challenge Task
-1. Extend ConvLab-2 with your code, and submit up to 5 configurations of your agent.
+1. Extend ConvLab-2 with your code, and submit up to 5 agents.
 2. Make sure the code with the config is runnable in the docker environment.
 3. If your code uses external packages beyond the existing docker environment, please choose one of the following two approaches to specify your environment requirements:
     - Add install.sh under the convlab directory. install.sh should include all required extra packages.